Lucia's Blog: 2022

 “The Lord be with your spirit.
 Grace be with you.”
 (2 Timothy 4:22)

-1. Paul, more than anyone, understood the need for the Grace of God because he had received it himself.
+1. More than anyone, Paul understood the need for the Grace of God because he had received it himself.

 2. Paul’s hope is that Timothy and we would always walk in Truth to receive God’s glorious and gracious promises.